fnlng/WSDI/README.md

 # WSDI
-Web Server Index, using flask and jinja2, add some javascript
+Web Server Directory Index, using flask and jinja2, add some javascript